Separation Anxiety in Dogs — How to Tell, How to Help

 - Started desensitisation at 30 seconds (which was as long as she could stand)

-- Built the desensitisation ladder over 12 weeks
+- Built the desensitisation ladder over 12 weeks, extending only when she could succeed at the current step

 By month 4, she could be alone for a full work day with mild anxiety, calm enough not to destroy or hyperventilate.
-By month 6, she was completely fine.
-The medication was tapered out.
+By month 6, she was completely fine — and she was fine without any pharmaceuticals in the system, which meant we knew the state had genuinely resolved.

 This case wasn't unusual.
 Real SA work takes months.
 The owners did 90% of the work; I provided the framework and the check-ins.